brianhigh/OpsReportCardBook/README.md

 # OpsReportCardBook

 Compile the [OpsReportCard](http://www.opsreportcard.com) into various book formats.
-This has been tested on Ubuntu Linux 14.04 and 17.04, macOS Sonoma, and Windows Server 2008 R2 and Windows 10 Enterprise.
+This has been tested on Ubuntu Linux 14.04, 17.04, and 22.04, macOS Sonoma, and Windows 10 Enterprise.
 If this were refactored into something more portable like a Python script, it would be easier to run, but for now it is a Bash script that calls several utilities and Perl.
 To support PDF output, we use pdflatex, which requires a LaTeX environment.
 See below.